 Fran’s BBQ Grill

 Have lunch for 10 Belize ($5.00 USD) at Fran’s lip-smackingly good BBQ grill.
 We can’t give you Fran’s exact location, since she doesn’t have an address.
-Fran sets up show along the main street along the way to the Split, and hawks her delicious BBQ with a big ol’ smile on her face.
-As the sign says its “Frantastic!!”
+Fran sets up shop along the main street along the way to the Split, and hawks her delicious BBQ with a big ol’ smile on her face.
+As the sign says it’s “Frantastic!!”